LegendaryGuard/BFP/README.md

 ### About the repository

 We're making a replica of the lost source code. <br/>
-The highest priority goal is copying and recreating completely BFP game logical structure. <br/>
+The highest priority goal is to copy and recreate the complete logical structure of the BFP game.
+It would be a game SDK that'll provide a structured and standardized way to modify the mod.<br/>
 Any fixes, improvements and contributions are welcome.
 But we can't accept secondary things and other stuff that don't reach the goals.

 ### References and clues to know how should be the game